The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Introduction

 In order to prove \autoref{theorem:1} we construct a fiber sequence, which we believe to be of independent interest.
 Just like Genauer's sequence \cite{Gen12} for bordisms with horizontal boundary, this fiber sequence relates the classifying spaces of three bordism categories, which we now describe.

 Every $d$-dimensional cobordism $W:M \to N$ decomposes canonically as a disjoint union $W = c(W) \amalg r(W)$ where $c(W)$ is a closed manifold and $r(W)$ is \emph{reduced}, i.e.\ it has no closed components.
-We define the closed bordism category as the full subcategory $\Cobcl_d \subset \Cob_d$ on the object $\emptyset$, and the reduced bordism category as the quotient category $\Cob_d \to \Cobred_d$ where two bordisms are identified if they differ by closed components.
+We define two new topologically enriched bordism categories: the closed bordism category is the full subcategory $\Cobcl_d \subset \Cob_d$ on the object $\emptyset$, and the reduced bordism category is the quotient category $\Cob_d \to \Cobred_d$ where two bordisms $W$ and $V$ are identified if $r(W) = r(V)$.
 Every morphism in $\Cobred_d$ can be uniquely represented by a reduced bordism.
-(Figure \ref{fig:cobred-composition} illustrates the case $d=1$.)
+We refer the reader to definition \ref{defn:Cobcl/red} for a complete definition, and to Figure \ref{fig:cobred-composition} for an illustration of the case $d=1$.

 \begin{theorem} For any $d \ge 0$ there are two compatible homotopy fiber sequences of infinite loop spaces: